Michigan Highways: Since 1997.

 1961 (Nov 15) – The route of M-30 is realigned sightly to the east through the new US-10 freeway interchange at Sanford in central Midland Co onto a 0.9-mile long route that is assumed into the state trunkline system and likely opened to traffic at this time.
 The former, 0.9-mile long route is cancelled as a trunkline route and, with the exception of the portion obliterated by the construction of the US-10 freeway, is turned back to county control as a service roadway for access to homes along Sanford Lake.

-1961 (Nov 15) – Another segment of M-30 is officially determined as a state trunkline highway route, this one beginning at existing M-30 approximately 0.35 mile north of Adams Rd near Edenville in north-central Midland Co and "cutting the corner" at the Curtis Rd & Meridian Rd intersection, then continuing westerly along existing M-30/Curtis Rd then, just east of Sandy Ridge Dr, a new alignment of M-30/Meridian Rd turns northwesterly to bypass a former 90° turn, before merging back into its former route between Moore St and Cedar Dr in Edenville.
+1961 (Nov 15) – Another segment of M-30 is officially established as a state trunkline highway route, this one beginning at existing M-30 approximately 0.35 mile north of Adams Rd near Edenville in north-central Midland Co and "cutting the corner" at the Curtis Rd & Meridian Rd intersection, then continuing westerly along existing M-30/Curtis Rd then, just east of Sandy Ridge Dr, a new alignment of M-30/Meridian Rd turns northwesterly to bypass a former 90° turn, before merging back into its former route between Moore St and Cedar Dr in Edenville.
 The former route forming a 90° turn at the eastern intersection of Meridian Rd & Curtis Rd is cancelled and obliterated as a public road, while the western portion of the former route, consisting of State St (Curtis Rd) from new M-30/Meridian Rd westerly to Water Rd, then northerly via Water Rd back to new M-30/Meridian Rd near Moore St is also cancelled and turned back to county control.

 1961 (Dec 1) – The final 10 miles of gravel-surfaced M-30 are paved, from Sanford to the Midland/Saginaw Co line.